Författare

 Nikolas Rose

-Nikolas Rose är en uppskattad författare inom Samhälle och politik och Psykologi och pedagogik med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos John Wiley and Sons Ltd, Cambridge University Press, Princeton University Press.
+Nikolas Rose är en uppskattad författare inom Samhälle och politik och Psykologi och pedagogik med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos Princeton University Press, John Wiley and Sons Ltd, Cambridge University Press.

-Bland verken finns Our Psychiatric Future, som toppar listan över Nikolas Roses populäraste böcker.
-Verken spänner över medicin och tilltalar läsare som uppskattar genren.
+Bland verken finns Politics of Life Itself, som toppar listan över Nikolas Roses populäraste böcker.
+Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Nikolas Rose är Urban Brain, utgivet 2022.

 Letar du efter något nytt att läsa?
-Prova Politics of Life Itself – ett annat uppskattat verk av Nikolas Rose.
+Prova Inventing our Selves – ett annat uppskattat verk av Nikolas Rose.

 På Bokkollen gör vi det enkelt att navigera i Nikolas Roses författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.